-Currently the price for the cube is 40 EUR, which is of course not a sticky stick if you consider the price of "normal" cubes.
-A current problem is still that the cube needs apps that interact with it, because this is not a game "inherently".
-In order to bridge this initial phase until large manufacturers have built a cooperation with the cube into their apps, you can find one in the app store Game collection for Dice +that you can get started with right away.
-This app is available for free and features nine games such as backgammon and a few others that had to be renamed so as not to infringe a trademark.
-But surely everyone knows the game in which you have to bring your 4 pieces "home" and you can throw out other pieces on the way.
+Currently, the price for the cube is 40 EUR, which is of course no small matter when you consider the price of "normal" cubes.
+A current problem is still that of the dice Apps needed to play with him, because no game can do this "in house".
+In order to bridge this initial phase until major manufacturers have integrated a cooperation with the cube into their apps, one can be found in the app store Game collection for Dice +, with which you can get started right away.
+This app is available for free and offers nine games like backgammon and some others that had to be renamed to avoid trademark infringement.
+But surely everyone knows the game in which you have to bring your 4 pieces "home" and can throw out other game pieces on the way.

 The cube uses Bluetooth Smart technology, which means that although it is particularly energy-efficient, it is only compatible with iOS devices that support this standard.
 This is the case with the iPad mini, the iPad 3 and 4, as well as the iPhone 4s and newer models.
 The cube can be recharged via a micro-USB cable, but according to the manufacturer it should last a good 20 hours of gimmicky before it needs to be recharged.

 There are also points of criticism from some people - from my point of view not entirely unjustified: What do you do if a game requires 2 or more dice, for example?
 What do you do when you want to play board games that need dice with more or less than six faces?
 There are dice for role-playing and other games that are based on the platonic solids: tetrahedron, hexahedron (cube, cube), octahedron, dodecahedron and icosahedron ([see also school cube-> school cube]).
 That would have to be solved somehow by the manufacturer.